Risk-averse mean field games: exploitability and non-asymptotic analysis: Introduction

-The goal of this paper is to further explore the approximation capability of MFGs from the perspective of state-action distributions -- with a focus on (strong) MFEs and non-asymp-\\totics description, while allowing for multiple equilibria, certain heterogeneous closed-loop actions, as well as $\varepsilon$-relaxation in individual decision making.
-Readers familiar with MFGs may realize that some features in our exploration has appeared in the extant literature, however, not all together in a single setting.
-To avoid excessive technicalities, we choose to work in, discrete time, finite horizon, with state and action spaces being Polish.
-We stipulate that all players are subject to the same Markovian controlled dynamics and consider weak interaction, that is, the impact of the other players on an individual is channeled through the empirical distribution of the population states.
-Regarding the performance criteria, we abstract the procedure of backward induction, and define accordingly the evaluation functional as a composition of operators that maps value functions backward.
-Such abstraction not only provides more flexibility in modeling the sequential decision making of a player, allowing certain forms of risk-averse performance criteria (cf. \cite{Chu2014Markov}), but also provides for a more compact presentation and notational simplicity.
-To approximate $N$-player games with MFGs, we impose further assumptions.
-In particular, we consider $N$-player games where all players use $\vartheta$-symmetrically continuous policy (see \cref{assump:SymCont}).
+In our setup, we assume all players are subject to the same Markovian controlled dynamics and consider weak interaction, that is, the impact of the other players on an individual is through the empirical distribution of the population states.
+Regarding the performance criteria, we abstract the procedure of backward induction, and define an evaluation functional as a composition of operators that maps value functions backward.
+This abstraction not only encompasses the Bellman operators commonly studied in risk-neutral mean field Markov Decision Process (MDP) frameworks (e.g., \cite[(3.1)]{Saldi2018Markov} and \cite[(16)]{Lauriere23Model}), but also facilitates the examination of risk-averse variants tied to the aforementioned risk-averse performance criteria.
+Additionally, it contributes to a more concise presentation and simplifies notation.
+To approximate $N$pGs with MFGs, we impose further assumptions.
+In particular, we consider $N$pGs where all players use $\vartheta$-symmetrically continuous policy (see \cref{assump:SymCont}).
 An example illustrating the necessity\footnote{It is necessary in the sense that, getting rid of this assumption requires adding other assumptions on other components of the games.} of this assumption is provided in an example in \cref{subsec:ExmpGame}.
 The example is constructed in a degenerate environment with absorption, which is in spirit similar to that in \cite[Section 7]{Campi2018N}.